 4 step by step photos showing how to season chicken drumsticks

 Once you’ve coated the drumsticks, it’s time to throw them in the oven.
 As you can imagine, this step is incredibly simple.
-There’s a few tips I recommend which will help along the way.
+There are a few tips I recommend which will help along the way.

 Using a wire rack